 We’ve all heard the alarming statistic—only 15% of Americans own a passport.
 (2014 update: That number is about 36% now, compared to about 70% of Brits and Australians.)

 That number is rising, but only because Americans are now required to show a passport when going to Mexico and Canada.
-Vice Presidential candidate Sarah Palin only got her passport last year, and has only been to military bases in Iraq and Germany.
-In fact, she has implied that traveling is for the rich: “I’m not one of those who maybe come from a background of, you know, kids who perhaps graduate college and their parents get ‘em a passport and give ‘em a backpack and say go off and travel the world.
+Vice Presidential candidate Sarah Palin first got her passport last year and has only traveled overseas to military bases in Iraq and Germany.
+In fact, she’s implied that traveling is for the rich: “I’m not one of those who maybe come from a background of, you know, kids who perhaps graduate college and their parents get ‘em a passport and give ‘em a backpack and say go off and travel the world.
 Noooo.
 I worked all my life…I was not, uh, a part of, I guess, that culture.”